Is College Debt Bad? 5 Experts Weigh In

 "You need to care about costs at some point," he said.

 Payment options, seen as a blessing to many, are likely contributing to this problem, Hornsby added.

 Students may be increasingly using the option of IDR as an excuse to take on mountains of debt.
-If forgiveness is not taxed — which is the current proposal — then there would be no difference between borrowing $250,000 for school and borrowing $700,000.
-Therefore, students are more likely to attend the more expensive school, and the college is incentivized to keep prices high.
+If forgiveness is not taxed then there would be no difference between borrowing $250,000 for school and borrowing $700,000.
+Therefore, students are more likely to attend the more expensive school, and colleges are incentivized to keep prices high.

 Planning Ahead Is Critical